 ✦ Network with parents and adult friends to learn more about the current job market.

 ✦ Take interest inventories.
-Ask your counselor about options or explore the links below.
+You will take one in 9th and 11th grades or explore the links below.

 ✦ Choose high school courses to investigate a variety of career possibilities.

-✦ When possible seek employment in jobs that are potential careers.
+✦ Seek employment in jobs that are potential careers if possible.

-✦ Participate in volunteer experiences related to a possible career choice.
+✦ Participate in volunteer experiences related to a potential career choice.